ShubhanginiSharma627/CulinaShare/README.md

 - User-friendly form with real-time validation.
 - Responsive design for a seamless experience on different devices.
 - Sticky navigation bar for easy navigation.
+- Day and night themes for a personalized experience.

 ## Getting Started